The Top Forces Driving Digital Alignment

 I am a member of the baby boomer club and started my engineering career in 1980.
 My early career could be defined as fairly autocratic.
 Work occurred in a well-defined 9-to-5 work-in-the-office type model.
 All my job was done during working hours.

 There was no interaction with colleagues and clients outside of my work shift.
-Everyone in our department had an opportunity to give their opinion, but the boss clearly held the final vote.
+Everyone in our department had the opportunity to give their opinion, but the boss clearly held the final vote.
 We discussed common issues amongst ourselves and soliciting input from others outside our department was a "taboo."
 There were no cell phones, laptops, email, or the internet.

 The only computers in the building belonged to the IT department.
 They were all IBM mainframes processing COBOL jobs in batches.
 I used to get a performance evaluation once a year.
 The training and re-skilling were very formal and expensive processes.